-Course type Details Core courses Branch specific All core courses compulsory Program Electives Supportive to the discipline courses with expanded scope in a chosen track of specialization or cross track courses Elective courses Interdisciplinary Electives Interdisciplinary exposure to nurture the interests of a student in other department courses.
-Open Electives Common to all disciplines that helps general interest of a student
+Core Courses Branch specific Compulsory Program Electives Supportive to the discipline courses with expanded scope in a chosen track of specialization or cross track courses Elective courses Interdisciplinary Electives Interdisciplinary exposure & nurture the student interests in other department Open Electives courses.
+Common to all disciplines that helps Spin Brown of general interest of a student

-- 4.2 Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week. - 4.3 In general, credits are assigned to the courses based on the following contact hours per week. - One credit for each Lecture/Tutorial hour per week. - One credit for two hours of Practical per week.
+- 4.2 Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week. - 4.3 In general, credits are assigned to the courses based on the following contact hours per week per semester. - One credit for each Lecture/Tutorial hour per week. - One credit for two hours of Practicals per week.